alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-rule-on-whoever-dies-as-a-minor.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on whoever dies as a minor"
 hijri: Safar 24, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah no. 7790-4"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [ahl-fatrah, non-muslim]
-summary: "This baby will be dealt with in this world as his family.
-If he is born to a Muslim family, then his body will be washed and the funeral prayer will be performed for him."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 7790-4
+summary: This baby will be dealt with in this world as his family.
+If he is born to a Muslim family, then his body will be washed and the funeral prayer will be performed for him.
+title: Ruling on whoever dies as a minor
 ---

 Question: